 Give yourself the time to reflect on your performance up to this point, reevaluate your job search methods for future success, and figure out the areas you may be able to improve.

 If you’ve been living and breathing your job search for several weeks now, you may be feeling like you can’t think straight anymore.
 You and your job search may benefit greatly from a short timeout.
 Take a short weekend trip or take some time off from your job search for a few days to relax and reinvigorate your efforts.
 Gain some new perspective and come back refreshed.

 Take the time to re-examine your career documents.
 Could your resume or cover letter use some touch-ups, or do they need to be updated?
 If you haven’t received many interviews, the problem may lie in your resume and cover letter.

-    Have a professional resume writer review it to provide you with suggestions on how you can improve their content.
-You can also find samples of powerful resume and cover letters on the internet to give you some ideas.
-Make sure your resume is full of your professional accomplishments, appropriate industry keywords, and your cover letter conveys your skills and passion for your industry.
+Have a professional resume writer review it to provide you with suggestions on improving your resume’s content.
+You can also find samples of powerful resumes and cover letters on the internet to give you some ideas.
+Ensure your resume is full of your professional accomplishments, appropriate industry keywords, and your cover letter conveys your skills and passion for your industry.